How Rocket works

 - Adjust the prompt and try a close variation

-- Reach out in chat or the community for a second set of eyes
+- Reach out to Rocket support for a second set of eyes

-- Custom domain?
-Connect through Netlify when you’re ready to go live
+- Custom domain: Connect through Netlify when you are ready to go live